You are using an outdated browser.

 Chief People Officer, VICE Media Group

 Daisy has led organizational transformations at Moody's Investors Service, The Walt Disney Company, Google, and Viacom.
-Her TEDx talk Inclusion Revolution and upcoming book by the same title call on everyone, from individual contributors to CEOs, to do the work of dismantling inequity in the workplace.
+Her TEDx talk Inclusion Revolution and upcoming book by the same title call on everyone, from individual contributors to CEOs, to work towards fairer and more equal workplaces.

 Kimberly B. Cummings